codeclinic/wp-spamfree/readme.txt

 = New Features =
 * Now with Enhanced Comment Blacklist option!
 Instead of just sending comments to moderation as with WordPress's default Comment Blacklist functionality, with this turned on, anything that matchs a string in the blacklist will be completely blocked.
 Also adds a link in the comment notification emails that will let you blacklist a commenter's IP with one click.
 * See what's been blocked!
 Version 2.0 adds "Blocked Comment Logging Mode", a temporary diagnostic mode that logs blocked comments and contact form submissions for 7 days, then turns off automatically.
 If you want to see what's been blocked, or verify that everything is working, turn this on and see what WP-SpamFree is protecting your blog from.
-* Added option for smaller graphic counters to display spam stats, in addition to the existing normal-sized ones.
-* Added Widget for displaying spam counter.
-Shows small counter #1.
-Now you can show stats without knowing any code.

 = Key Features =
 1. Virtually eliminates automated comment spam from bots.
 It works like a firewall to ensure that your commenters are in fact, human.